ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 document.getElementById( 'icon-bold' ).append( icon.element );
 ```

 CKEditor&nbsp;5 features use different icons.
 You can find them in their respective packages.
-Here's a list of all available icons.
+Here is a list of all available icons.

 ```js
 import boldIcon from '@ckeditor/ckeditor5-core/theme/icons/bold.svg';